StackMCP

 Strategy 1: The "Last Used" Test

 MCP servers take 30 seconds to add back.
 There is no reason to carry the daily token cost of a server you use once a month.
-The Puppeteer MCP server you added for that one scraping task three weeks ago?
-Remove it.
-The database server for a side project you have not touched?
-Remove it.
-That experimental server you installed to try out and then forgot about?
-Definitely remove it.
+This single step typically eliminates 20 to 40 percent of token overhead.

 Strategy 2: Quality Over Quantity

-Common overlaps to watch for:
+Common overlaps to eliminate:

 Strategy 3: Use Curated Stacks

-Curated stacks solve this by design.
-Each stack on stackmcp.dev is built for a specific workflow, with servers that complement each other without overlapping.
-The token budgets are calculated, the overlap is eliminated, and the configuration is pre-generated for your client.
+Assembling an MCP setup server by server is like grocery shopping without a recipe.
+Curated stacks solve this by design -- each stack on stackmcp.dev is built for a specific workflow, with servers that complement each other without overlapping.
+Token budgets are calculated and overlap is eliminated.

 Strategy 4: Use the Token Calculator